-Unit 2.2: European, National and Regional legal frame, Strategies and Policies Strategies, Policies and instruments for bioeconomy (agroindustry by- European, national and regional legal frame, Strategies, Policies and instruments for Recognizing the most relevant European, national and regional Strategies, Policies and instruments related to bioeconomy Understanding bioeconomy growth opportunities.
+Unit 2.2: European, National and Regional legal frame, Strategies and Policies National and Regional European, national and legal frame, Strategies regional legal frame, Knowledge Recognizing the most relevant European, national and regional Strategies, Policies and instruments related to bioeconomy Understanding bioeconomy growth opportunities.
 Text Presentation Video Case studies Best practices External links products).
 Skills Analyzing the European Strategies and Policies related to development of by product valorization industries.
-Interpreting and prioritizing the most relevant Strategies and Policies for byproduct valorization processes.
-Ability to contextualize by-products valorisation processes, designing and monitoring the impact of those ones into the European Policies and Strategies.
-Capacity to integrate knowledge processes on policies, instruments to support deeper, complete, and efficient processing of products that raise their value added.
+Interpreting and prioritizing the most relevant Strategies and Policies for by- product valorization processes.
+Ability to contextualize by-products Competences valorisation processes, designing and monitoring the impact of those ones into the European Policies and Strategies. - Capacity to integrate knowledge processes on policies, instruments to support deeper, complete, and efficient processing of products that raise their value added.

-allowing map and assess local biobased value chains comprehensively.
+Unit 2.3: Supply chains and value added of biomass and byproducts Introducing the by- products supply chain and the value creation concept in this area.
+Knowledge Defining the biomass supply chain and biomass value chain.
+Describing the differences between traditional biomass supply chain and value chain.
+Recognizing novel, innovative biobased value chains and products, allowing map and assess local Text Presentation Video Case studies Best practices External links biobased value chains comprehensively.
 Skills Distinguishing between traditional biomass supply chain and value chain (creating value of biomass in the chain) as well as the biomass flows in the economy.
 Assessing and mapping novel, innovative biobased value chains and products.
-Identifying good examples from involved countries.
-Assuming the responsibility to value chain in by-products valorization processes.
-Unit 2.4: RD&i in Bioeconomy and by- products valorisation Knowing and internalyzing research, development and innovations contribution in byproduct valorization.
-Knowledge Understanding of the importance of science and innovation in the sustainable development of the byproduct valorization in agroindustry.
-Knowing the role of the different stakeholders of science and innovation system.
-Identifying financial opportunities for the development of innovative byproduct valorization projects Skills Understanding of the importance of R&D in the development of enterprises.
-Distinguish the competences of the stakeholders in the different byproduct valorization stages.
-Competences Ability to integrate and use new findings to create original solutions for using of agroindustry by-products and wastes.
+Competences Identifying good examples from involved countries.
+Assuming the responsibility to determinate key points in the biomass

+1

+value chain in by-products

+valorization processes.

+Unit 2.4: RD&i in Knowing and Knowledge Understanding of the importance of Text

+Bioeconomy and by- internalyzing research, science and innovation in the Presentation

+products valorisation development and sustainable development of the by- Video

+innovations product valorization in agroindustry.
+Case studies

+contribution in by- Knowing the role of the different

+product valorization. stakeholders of science and

+innovation system.

+Identifying financial opportunities for

+the development of innovative by-

+product valorization projects

+Skills Understanding of the importance of

+R&D in the development of

+enterprises.

+Distinguish the competences of the

+stakeholders in the different by-

+product valorization stages.

+Competences Ability to integrate and use new

+, findings to create original solutions for

+using of agroindustry by-products and

+wastes.

-MODULE 3 Crop, livestock, agro and food inc dustry by-products Training Unit Objective Learning outcom nes Pedagogical approach Assement methodology Jnit 3.1: Introduction Acquiring and global vision about food production and byproducts in it.
+MODULE 3 Crop, livestock, agro and food inc lustry by-products Training Unit Objective Learning outcom nes Pedagogical approach Assement methodology Unit 3.1: Introduction Acquiring and global vision about food production and byproducts in it.
 Knowledge Recognizing the importance of learning more about processing side streams and by-products in agriculture and food production globally, locally and in person.
 Describing the sustainability production concepts and the use wisely of economic and ecologic resources.
 Text Presentation Video Case studies Best practices External links Quiz Skills Questioning the sustainability in production processes.
 Interpreting the food production and being able to analyse things in a larger scale.
 Opening mind and positive attitude to new processes.
 Leading the valuation of local food productions and its by-products.